aaksionau/my_blog/README.md

 # My blog

-This is code for my site with blog, cv and contacts.
+This is code for my site with blog, cv, projects and contacts.

 Website is built on top of Django/Python.